 The first step in the spring cleaning process is to make a master plan of tidying up the areas you want to focus on.
 When ERA Landmark agents were asked where they thought the best places to start, the biggest suggestion was to freshen up and clean out the clutter.
 The hot spots of clutter are found in our hidden storage areas like the garage and closets.
 The process of cleaning out the storage can be started by sorting items into four different piles: keep, donate, recycle, and throw away.
 Every real estate agent will appreciate your hard work and agree that your house will sell MUCH easier without the clutter!

 If you are looking to donate or consign: Goodwill accepts used furniture and clothing and has convenient drop-off drive-thru locations in Bozeman and Belgrade, Livingston allows donations at their Community Closet downtown, the Madison Valley Woman’s Club accepts donations in their outside bins, and the Consignment Cabin in Big Sky allows you to consign clothing and decor.
-For items that have seen better days, you can recycle or dispose of them in the proper ways; Gallatin, Park, and Madison County all have solid waste management programs with tons of local resources to recycle as well as instructions on what to do with items that need to be taken to the landfill.
+For items that have seen better days, you can recycle or dispose of them in the proper ways; Gallatin, Park, and Madison County all have solid waste management programs with tons of local resources to recycle as well as for instructions on what to do with items that need to be taken to the landfill.

 The biggest impact of cold winter months in our area is the effect of snow on your landscape and exterior parts of your home.
 A lot can be said about how washing windows, restaining a deck, and pulling dead plants out of flower beds can give the outside of your house a bright, clean feel.
 There’s no fresher feeling than having your carpets and flooring professionally cleaned.
 It’s a simple and effective way to take years of built-up grime out and present a fresh look to a room.
 ERA agents will also remind you that you don’t need to completely repaint the entire house, but presenting a clean, livable space will help potential buyers see the beauty in your home that is already there.

 If you’re looking for a more detailed list of small spring cleaning tasks to tackle, we suggest this article directly from Good Housekeeping with “33 Easy Spring Cleaning Tips”.
 If you want to take it a step further, there is no better master at Tidy than Marie Kondo.
-She will remind you that there is a difference between cleaning and tidying, and to not overwhelm yourself in the process!
+She will remind you that there is a difference between cleaning and tidying, and not overwhelm yourself in the process!

 Are you ready to list your house?
 Our 59 agents will have even more tips to get your house beautiful and ready to hit the market hard!
 Check out our agent pages: